The Benefit of Thanking Your Customers

 We understand that many individuals struggle with deciding what to put in a thank-you note.
 Many folks think that the wording must be flawless before it is signed, sealed, and sent, which might lead to procrastination on the part of the writer.
 However, a poorly-worded letter brimming with sincere passion is preferable to one that was never written in the first place.

 We know that people often struggle with what to put in a thank-you card.
-In an attempt to make the process of writing personal notes easier, we’ve compiled a short list of instructions to make sure you get it right with your thank-you note – even if you use a service to write them at scale.
+In an attempt to make the process of writing personal notes easier, we’ve compiled a short list of instructions to make sure you get it right with your thank-you note – even if you use a handwritten letter service to write them at scale.

 Use a Friendly Tone